 Before starting my Phd, I obtained Bachelor’s degrees in Mathematics and Physics and a Master’s in Mathematics at KU Leuven.
+Afterwards, I did my PhD at KU Leuven on the topic of radiative transfer in the AGB environment.

 Spectral line observations are an indispensable tool to remotely probe the physical and chemical conditions throughout the universe.
 Modelling their behaviour is a computational challenge that requires dedicated software.
 In this paper, we present the first long-term stable release of Magritte, an open-source software library for line radiative transfer.
 First, we establish its necessity with two applications.
 Then, we introduce the overall design strategy and the application/programmer interface (API).
 Finally, we present three key improvements over previous versions: (1) an improved re-meshing algorithm to efficiently coarsen the spatial discretisation of a model; (2) a variation on Ng-acceleration, a popular acceleration-of-convergence method for non-LTE line transfer; and, (3) a semi-analytic approximation for line optical depths in the presence of large velocity gradients.

-@article{ceulemans2024magrittetransfer,author={Ceulemans, T and De Ceuster, F and Decin, L and Yates, J},journal={ASTRONOMY AND COMPUTING},month=oct,number={ARTN 100889},publisher={ELSEVIER},title={MAGRITTE, a modern software library for spectral line radiative transfer},volume={49},year={2024},doi={10.1016/j.ascom.2024.100889},issn={2213-1337},eissn={2213-1345},keyword={CONVERGENCE},language={English},publicationstatus={published},}
+@article{ceulemans2024magrittetransfer,author={Ceulemans, T. and De Ceuster, F. and Decin, L. and Yates, J.},journal={ASTRONOMY AND COMPUTING},month=oct,number={ARTN 100889},publisher={ELSEVIER},title={MAGRITTE, a modern software library for spectral line radiative transfer},volume={49},year={2024},doi={10.1016/j.ascom.2024.100889},issn={2213-1337},eissn={2213-1345},keyword={CONVERGENCE},language={English},publicationstatus={published},}

 ApJS